grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Hemi found Percy sitting at the sonar station with the headset on, listening.
 When she saw Hemi, she pulled one earpiece off.
 "That go OK?"

-"Yeah, Shakes says he is going to do the welding on the _Gnat_, Chips wants to keep working on the _Prospect's_ patch."
+"Yes.
+Shakes says he is going to do the welding on the _Gnat_, Chips wants to keep working on the _Prospect's_ patch."

 "I'm glad she came to her fucking senses."

 "Her senses had little to do with it."

 Percy ignored that.
-"What's fucking next?"
+"What's next?"

 "I wanted to look at the chart and run my numbers again."